mihgen/nsexplore/README.md

-## Explore and enter Linux nerwork namespaces
+## Explore and enter Linux network namespaces
 You can see ALL network namespaces and process pids associated with each.
 It is different from "ip netns list" by ability to see unnamed namespaces, i.e. those which are not bind mount to /var/run/netns directory.
 See 'man namespaces' for more details.